-We collect personal information from people who have directly registered with any of our private patient facilities.
-Patients attending any of our facilities will be asked to complete a registration document which allows us to collect pertinent information that we need in order to discharge our duty of care to our patients effectively and efficiently.
+We collect personal information from people who have registered with our private patient facilities.
+Patients attending our facilities will be asked to complete a registration document which allows us to collect pertinent information that we need in order to discharge our duty of care to our patients effectively and efficiently.
 We do not collect any information which does not have a specific purpose or role to play in your care.

 We also collect the following kinds of information from people visiting our website.